Bundesautobahn 9: History

 As part of the six-lane expansion, the new route was relocated in some sections, as the old road has gradients of sometimes over seven percent and tight curve radii.
 For example, in the area of Münchberg south of Hof a viaduct was built to avoid the guidance of the highway through a fog valley, especially because in this section on 19 October 1990 a heavy pile-up with ten dead and numerous seriously injured had occurred.
 West of Bad Berneck in the Fichtelgebirge led the old carriageway on a bridge in the middle of the village Lanzendorf.
 This very stressful condition for the residents was eliminated with the new track construction; Today, the highway runs east of the village.
 Even before the expansion, the motorway church Himmelkron was built directly on the old carriageway and consecrated on 6 October 1996.
 The church building is therefore today a bit off the new route.
 The course was also changed at the connection point Trockau (43).
 The new route runs slightly east of the old one.
 The formerly very steep and extremely winding Trockauer Berg was defused by the laying of the route.
 At Hienberg between the junctions Hormersdorf (47) and Schnaittach (48), there are always different routes for the two lanes.
 The separation of the lanes was maintained in the six lane expansion, but the course changed.
 The rest stop Hienberg, which lay on the mountain of the same name, does not exist anymore.

 In 2001, the six-lane expansion, with the exception of three sections, was completed.
 The 120 million DM expensive conversion between the junctions Bayreuth-North and -Süd, which included a 320 -meter-long enclosure and noise barriers, dragged itself into the year 2006.
 After its completion, there were only in Thuringia track sections of the A 9 with four lanes without hard shoulder.
 These were on the one hand to the Hermsdorfer cross and on the other to 19 kilometers south of the junction Triptis at operating kilometer 205 and north of the junction Schleiz at operating kilometer 224.
-Another reason for the delay was the fact that in terms of financing new Tried ways and private investors were searched by tender, which should refinance on the truck toll (so-called A-model).
+Another reason for the delay was that in terms of financing new Tried ways and private investors were searched by tender, which should refinance on the truck toll (so-called A-model).
 It promises a higher quality of the road and a faster completion.
 According to the announcement of 4 August 2011, the consortium A9SixLanes from the companies VINCI Concessions (47.5%), BAM PPP (47.5%) and Reinhold Meister GmbH (5%) was awarded the contract for the expansion.
 The construction work was carried out by a construction consortium led by Eurovia, Wayss & Freytag (daughter of Royal BAM) and Reinhold Meister and started in 2012.
 The section was released on 5 September 2014.
 In November 2014, the remaining work was completed.
 The expansion of the A 9 took about 25 years.